Rosemary Clooney: Career

-In 1947, the Clooney sisters signed with Columbia Records and cut their first record with Tony Pastor's big band, "I'm Sorry I Didn't Say Sorry", backed with "The Lady from Twenty-Nine Palms".
-Pastor had initially been reluctant to take both sisters into his band especially as Betty was still under the age of 18 but finally relented.
-The Clooneys cut 14 sides with the Pastor band before going their separate ways; Rosemary made her solo recording debut in mid-1949 with "Bargain Day" and "Cabaret".
-Betty did some recording and live performances as an adult but did not pursue a full-time singing career like her sister.
-In 1950–51, she was a regular on the CBS radio and television versions of Songs for Sale.
-In early 1951, she had a minor hit with "Beautiful Brown Eyes", but her recording of "Come On-a My House" four months later, produced by Mitch Miller, became her first big chart hit.
-Miller would gain a semi-notorious reputation for his promotion of novelty pop material, which he often personally selected and provided musical arrangements for.
-Clooney recounted in her memoir that she despised the song, but as a young upstart singer with no leverage to speak of, she had no say in any of the material she recorded.
-Clooney made several duets with Marlene Dietrich (released in the EP Rosie and Marlene), and appeared in the early 1950s on Faye Emerson's Wonderful Town series on CBS.
-She also did several guest appearances on the Arthur Godfrey radio show, when it was sponsored by Lipton Tea.
-They did duets as he played his ukulele, and other times, she would sing one of her latest hits.
+In 1950 and 1951, Clooney was a regular on the CBS Radio and television versions of Songs for Sale.
+In early 1951, she had a minor hit with "Beautiful Brown Eyes".

+Clooney's recording of "Come On-a My House" (1951), produced by Mitch Miller, became her first big chart hit.
+The song was a novelty pop song that Clooney did not like and required her to sing with an accent, but Miller forced her to record it to keep her recording contract.
+The song sold over 1 million copies and it propelled her to stardom.
+Clooney's first royalty check from the song was $130,000.

+In 1951 and 1952, Clooney made several guest appearances on Faye Emerson's Wonderful Town on CBS.
+She also made several guest appearances on the Arthur Godfrey radio show.
+They did duets as he played his ukulele, and other times, Clooney sang one of her latest hits.

+Clooney made several duets with Marlene Dietrich, released on the EP Rosie and Marlene (1953).

-In 1954, she starred, along with Bing Crosby, Danny Kaye, and Vera-Ellen, in the movie White Christmas.
-She starred, in 1956, in a half-hour syndicated television musical-variety show, The Rosemary Clooney Show, which featured The Hi-Lo's singing group and Nelson Riddle's orchestra.
-The following year, the show moved to NBC prime time as The Lux Show Starring Rosemary Clooney, but lasted only one season.
-The new show featured the singing group The Modernaires and Frank DeVol's orchestra.
-In later years, Clooney often appeared with Bing Crosby on television, such as in the 1957 special The Edsel Show, and the two friends made a concert tour of Ireland together.
-On November 21, 1957, she appeared on NBC's The Ford Show, Starring Tennessee Ernie Ford, a frequent entry in the "Top 20" and featuring a musical group called "The Top Twenty".
-In 1960, Clooney and Crosby co-starred in a 20-minute CBS radio program that aired before the midday news each weekday.
-She had 16 songs make the Billboard pop chart from 1951 to 1956 and was one of the biggest names in pop music for several years.
+In 1954, Clooney starred, along with Bing Crosby, Danny Kaye, and Vera-Ellen, in the movie White Christmas.
+During the production, Clooney realized she could not dance, so she began taking dance lessons from Dante DiPaolo; they fell madly in love.

+In 1956, she starred in a half-hour syndicated television musical-variety show, The Rosemary Clooney Show, which featured The Hi-Lo's singing group and Nelson Riddle's orchestra.
+In 1957, the show moved to NBC prime time as The Lux Show Starring Rosemary Clooney, but it lasted only one season.
+It featured the singing group The Modernaires and Frank DeVol's orchestra.

+Clooney often appeared with Bing Crosby on television, such as in the 1957 special The Edsel Show, and they made a concert tour of Ireland together.
+In November 1957, she appeared on NBC's The Ford Show, a frequent entry in the "Top 20" and featuring a musical group called "The Top Twenty".
+In 1960, Clooney and Crosby co-starred in The Bing Crosby – Rosemary Clooney Show, a 20-minute CBS Radio program that aired before the midday news each weekday.

+Clooney had 16 songs make the Billboard pop chart from 1951 to 1956.